Approved MPN Treatments & MPN Clinical Trials

 Momelotinib is a unique JAK1/2 inhibitor because it also inhibits ACVR1 and thereby expression of hepcidin (master regulator or iron in the body) in the liver, leading to marked and sustained anemia benefits, including red blood cell transfusion independence.
 For a comprehensive review on the mechanism of momelotinib that improves anemia, please review our article, "Momelotinib: an emerging treatment for myelofibrosis patients with anemia" (Chifotides HT, Bose P, Verstovsek S, J. Hematol.
 Oncol.
 2022).

 Regulatory approval of momelotinib is a major advancement in the treatment of anemic patients with MF.
 Until momelotinib received regulatory approval, there was a critical unmet need for MF patients with anemia, which is one of the hallmarks of the disease.
-Prior to momelotinib's regulatory approval, Dr. Verstovsek presented an interview titled, "Momelotinib may become No. #1 choice for second-line therapy in myelofibrosis".
+Prior to momelotinib's regulatory approval, an interview titled, "Momelotinib may become No. #1 choice for second-line therapy in myelofibrosis" was presented.

 Anemia and especially the need of red blood cell transfusions are considered adverse prognostic factors for disease progression and survival of MF patients.
 About one third of MF patients have anemia at diagnosis and approximately half of the patients require red blood cell transfusions one year after diagnosis; eventually, nearly all MF patients require red blood cell transfusions.